Primordial reheating in $f(R)$ cosmology by spontaneous decay of scalarons: Conclusion

-In the present scenario, the density continues to grow in periodic successions with the amplitude becoming smaller in the successive oscillations and the density approaches a maximum value after many oscillations of the Hubble rate.
-This behaviour in the growth of density has a negligible back-reaction on the dynamics of the Hubble rate in the initial period of reheating.
-However, the average Hubble rate decreases and approaching a constant value at long times.
-This behaviour of the averaged Hubble rate is more transparent in our analytical calculation signifying the effect of back-reaction at longer times.
-However the effect of back-reaction is negligible in the scalar curvature.
+In the initial period of reheating, the growth of energy density has a negligible back-reaction on the dynamics of the Hubble rate which goes like $(t-t_i)^{-1}$.
+At longer time, in the intermediate stage, the average Hubble rate behaves like $(t-t_i)^{2/3}$, signifying the effect of back-reaction.
+On the other hand, back-reaction is negligible on the scalar curvature for all times during the entire period of reheating.

 In this scenario of reheating, we find a well-defined period of preheating where the particles are unable to reach thermal equilibrium because their collision rate lags behind the Hubble expansion rate.
-The end of this preheating stage is marked by the time $t_{\rm x}$ determined by the time when the collision rate $\Gamma_{\rm coll}$ catches up with the Hubble expansion rate $H$.
-We find from our calculation that the preheating stage spans over a time of $t_{\rm x}-t_i \sim 1.7 \times 10^{5} \, t_{\rm P}$.
-Subsequently, themilization take place as the collision rate $\Gamma_{\rm coll}$ exceeds the Hubble expansion rate $H$ for $t>t_{\rm x}$.
+The end of this preheating stage is marked by a time $t_{\rm th}$ determined by the time when the collision rate $\Gamma_{\rm coll}$ catches up with the Hubble expansion rate $H$.
+We find that the preheating stage spans over a time of $t_{\rm th}-t_i \sim 4.0572 \times 10^{5} \, t_{\rm P}$.
+Subsequently, themilization takes place as the collision rate $\Gamma_{\rm coll}$ exceeds the Hubble expansion rate $H$ for $t>t_{\rm th}$.

-As the density keeps on growing beyond the time $t_{\rm x}$, thermilization keeps the system in thermal equilibrium.
+As the density keeps on growing beyond the time $t_{\rm th}$, thermilization keeps the system in thermal equilibrium.
 The reheating period continues so long as the inequality in the sufficiency condition (\ref{condition}) holds, that is, when sufficient energy is available in the scalaron field to completely populate the configuration space constrained by the Heisenberg uncertainty principle.
-At time $t_r$, the equality in the sufficiency condition (\ref{condition}) is reached when the available energy is just enough to populate the configuration space.
-We identify this time $t_r$ as the end of reheating because, beyond $t_r$, sufficient energy is no longer available to populate the entire configuration space.
-Consequently, from this time $t_r$ onwards, the energy density $\rho$ starts declining.
-Thus density $\rho_r$ is a maxima occurring at time $t_r$, implying $\dot{\rho}(t_r)=0$.
-Consequently, we find from the density equation (\ref{rho_D_Equation}) that the condition $4H(t_r)\sim\Gamma$ is simultaneously reached at the end of reheating.